 –Take the pot and fill it with cold water just so everything is covered in the pot (can be a little higher than the contents).
 Wash off cutting board you used for scraping the skins into the pot.
 Put on stove top between low and med heat to bring it to a slow simmer (don’t put on high to bring to simmer).
 Once see bubbles in the pot set the timer for 15 minutes.
 At this stage you don’t want the inside to bubble up like it does when cooking pasta or whatever.
 That means it’s too hot and the lid needs to be taken off or heat turned down.

 –After the first 15 min cook, drain contents into a shirt or an unbleached muslin cloth and let filter out into a strainer and into a bowl.
-Squeeze out liquid from cloth until it almost doesn’t give out any more liquid.
+Squeeze out liquid from cloth until it almost doesn’t give out any more liquid (might need rubber gloves here as it will be hot!).
 Put contents back into pot and fill up with cold water again just above contents and not like the first time where it might have been a little higher.
 You don’t need lemons/limes again.
 Put back on stove and start 15 min timer again after when it starts to bubble and simmer on low to med heat.

 –Drain second batch like how you did the first and squeeze liquids completely out this time.
 Throw away shirt and cactus contents (or just wash shirt and feel how cool it would be to wear it again knowing you brewed san pedro with it!).
 Pour into bottles.
 You can store it in the fridge and it will be good for a week or in the freezer being good for 6 months.